ICT, Climate-smart Agriculture Top Agenda Ahead Of Diaspora Day

-The chairman/CEO of the Nigerians in Diaspora Commission (NiDCOM) Dr. Abike Dabiri-Erewa, has assured that Nigerians in the Diaspora will bring home their expertise and technical competence to boost Nigeria’s Information and Communications Technology (ICT) sector.
+The chairman/CEO of the Nigerians in the Diaspora Commission (NIDCOM) Dr. Abike Dabiri-Erewa, has assured that Nigerians in the Diaspora will bring home their expertise and technical competence to boost Nigeria‘s Information and Communications Technology (ICT).

-She stated further that a robust engagement with the Nigerians in the Diaspora was crucial to Nigeria’s development and growth as no nation can make progress without its Diaspora.
+She stated further that a robust engagement with the Nigerians in the Diaspora is crucial to Nigeria‘s development and growth as no nation can make progress without its Diaspora.

 She added that voting right, home remittances, investment and all round engagements with Nigerians in the Diaspora and those at home will surely turn around the country‘s economic fortunes.

-Hon.
-Dabiri-Erewa pushed futher for more campaigns to get Diaspora voting through in Nigeria as several African countries have successfully engaged in Diaspora voting.
+Dabiri-Erewa, pushed further for more campaigns to get Diaspora voting through in Nigeria as several African countries have successfully engaged in Diaspora voting.

 Mrs. Waya said that in 2018 alone, home remittances from Nigerians in London was recorded at $2.8 billion.

-She lauded Hon.
-Dr. Abike Dabiri-Erewa for her efforts and vision for Nigerians in the Diaspora and wish her more achievements in the coming years.
+She lauded Abike Dabiri-Erewa for her efforts and vision for Nigerians in the Diaspora and wish her more achievements in the coming years.

 This year’s celebration will have the Presidential address to Nigerians in the Diaspora, thematic discussions, goodwill and solidarity messages, showcase of some diaspora projects, talks from diaspora role models, and a special segment, titled: “Home strings”, targeted at second and third generations Diaspora, as part of the line up of activities.